toggledbits/VirtualSensor/README.md

 # VirtualSensor #
-Virtual Sensor is a plugin for Vera home automation controllers that generates data and events for testing other plugins, scenes, scripts and program logic.
+VirtualSensor is a plugin for Vera home automation controllers that generates data and events for testing other plugins, scenes, scripts and program logic.

 ## Why? ##